maxotta/pia-labs/labs/cv08_security/README.md

 ### Protection

-* input validation and escaping (ensure whatever input user gives, it is never executed when displayed in the browser)
+1. input validation and escaping (ensure whatever input user gives, it is never executed when displayed in the browser)
+    * comment-out the `req.setAttribute("post", postDao.getPosts().get(0));` line in SecretServlet
+    * uncomment the `req.setAttribute("post", Encode.forHtml(postDao.getPosts().get(0)));` line in SecretServlet
+    * restart the application and check result
-* HttpOnly header on the cookie - prevent's client-side code to access the cookie value.
+1. HttpOnly header on the cookie - prevent's client-side code to access the cookie value.
 Optional feature, browsers must support it.

 ## Some Reading